tuobangli/DHR/README.md

 # DHR
-Resent application of visiting student researcher
+Resent application of visiting student researcher(current is ok